brimdata/zed/zql/docs/grouping/README.md

 # Grouping

-All [aggregate functions](../aggregate-functions/README.md) may be invoked with one or more _grouping_ options that define the batches of events on which they operate.
+All [aggregate functions](../aggregate-functions/README.md) may be invoked with one or more _grouping_ options that partition the input stream into batches that are aggregated separately.
 If explicit grouping is not used, an aggregate function will operate over all events in the input stream.

 Below you will find details regarding the available grouping mechanisms and